loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/vcluster-sleep-wakeup/README.md

-# Shared vCluster Sleep Wake-Up
+# Optimizing vCluster Sleep Mode For Argo CD

-This directory contains the shared host-side Argo CD resources that make sleeping imported vCluster instances behave well when they are added to Argo CD and use `sleepmode.loft.sh/ignore-user-agents: argo*`.
+This directory contains the shared host-side Argo CD resources used to make vCluster sleep mode behave well with Argo CD for imported vCluster instances.
+That includes preventing routine Argo traffic from defeating sleep mode, providing a deliberate wake-up path when needed, and keeping Argo CD behavior clean while a destination vCluster is sleeping, waking, or ready again.

 ## Intent